MichaelLangbein/tdl2/backend/data/wiki/math/ai.md

   - apps
   - mobile os
   - excel
 - llm's are essentially blind: they are not good at transforming code to images or describing images in words.
   - robots that interact with the real world would learn to do that
 - Cholet: llm's learn new concepts much slower than humans do.
+  - indeed, human brains don't seem to do backpropagation.
-   - suggests combining with program synthesis
+  - Cholet suggests combining with program synthesis

 # Human cognition